 These are the classes and events upcoming in the next four week period (Aug.
 25 - Sep.
 21, 2019):

 These are the classes and events upcoming in the next four week period (Aug.
 18 - Sep.
 14, 2019):

 Have a great week!

 At the end of November, our front studio plays host to a week-long longrifle building class taught by Dan Fruth.
 Using kits from Kibler's Longrifles, this week sees students dive head-first into the skills needed to build a functioning period longrifle.
 Because of the lead time needed to produce and ship these kits, the deadline for ordering in time for class is quickly approaching.
 The good news is that the deadline has been extended to August 16, 2019.

-Editor's note: This is a guest blog post from Chris Killinger, owner of Killinger Woodsmen Gear and Tool, and new instructor at the Artisans Guild.
+Editor's note: This is a guest blog post from Charles Murray, an experienced period furniture maker based in central Ohio and instructor at the Artisans Guild.

 If you think about most furniture, it's just a box (the carcass), sometimes with other boxes inside (drawers or tills).
 What makes it appealing are the visible construction techniques and the decorative elements that are added.
 These two things will reveal the skill level of the person who built the piece.